Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Price and Quality of Materials

-As mentioned, orthopedic beds are typically better-quality mattresses made with premium materials, which means that most will be more expensive than extremely low-budget beds on the market.
-That being said, they should save you money in the long run because you won’t need to replace them as early, and the value they can present for your overall health and well-being could it make worth the investment.
+That being said, they should save you money in the long run because you won’t need to replace them as early, and the value they can present for your overall health and well-being could make it worth the investment.

 Trial and Warranty

 Orthopedic beds typically have a minimum warranty of 10 years and a minimum sleep trial of 90-100 nights.
-However, some brands go beyond this, offering 15 years or even lifetime warranty deals.
+However, some brands go beyond this, offering 15-year or even lifetime warranty deals.
 The same goes for trial periods, with some brands offering 120 nights or even a full year to solidify your decision.

 Want to learn more?
 Visit our list of the best orthopedic mattresses.